viettask/scrimba_backend_NODE/hint.md

-In terminal:
+1) In terminal:
   npm init

 In package.json:
   "type": "module" => need to import node:http

-  const http = require 'node:http'
+  import http from 'node:http'

+2) res.writeHead()
+Basically,  write head is another method on response object use it to set the status code and headers such as content type